 Show your community pride and Mask Up with your own Coronado Mask!

-As with all Museum Store items, we offer free pick up and delivery on island every Tuesday and Friday.
+As with all Museum Store items, we offer free pick up and delivery on island every Friday.
 For those of you off-island, shipping is calculated post-purchase.
 You will be contacted to finalize shipping and your item will be sent.
-Purchases are processed when CHA is open from 10 am to 4 pm every Tuesday and Friday.
+Purchases are processed when CHA is open from 10 am to 4 pm every Friday.
 No discounts will apply to masks.

 These masks were produced by the City of Coronado for the mask give away over the 4th of July weekend.
 There was such a public interest in purchasing the masks that the City has produced additional ones.
 They do have the official logo of the City of Coronado and the City has authorized their production.